History of the Puerta del Sol: Final project

 Peyronet's project is paralyzed for political reasons.
 General Espartero is forced to leave the Government that he formed with Leopoldo O'Donell since the Vicalvarada.
 Both characters had serious disagreements.
-The crisis put Ramón María de Narváez at the head of the Council of Ministers, and with the change came José María Nocedal, previously a councilman of the City Council of Madrid, to the Ministry of Home Affairs.
+The crisis put Ramón María de Narváez at the head of the Council of Ministers, and with the change came José María Nocedal, previously a councilman of the City Council of Madrid, to the Ministry of home affairs.
 It was he who approved by Royal Order on June 28, 1858, a project by Lucio del Valle, Morer and Rivera.
 This project enlarged the square to more than nine thousand square meters.
 The surface area of the projects increased with each approval, and with it the expropriations.
 The affected properties began to be demolished in October 1857.
 A new Royal Order on August of that year approves an extension that raises the square to twelve thousand square meters and presents as a novelty that the north side (Alcalá-Arenal) presents a slight concave curve to the north.
 Some authors such as Fernández de los Ríos criticize this decision by making fun of it, calling this new section "half a lid of an olive barrel".
 This new design would make the popular streets of Zarza, Peregrinos, Cofreros (sometimes known as Cofre) and the Callejón de la Duda (formerly called Callejón de la Caza, because there was a meat market there) disappear.

 Demolitions and inauguration

 The widening of the Puerta del Sol was a work of great magnitude.
 The demolition of about thirty houses ended on May 1, 1858.
 After the expropriations (under the Law of Forced Expropriation) and later the demolitions, the building plots were sold (some of the plots were photographed by Charles Clifford and J. Laurent).
 The rubble resulting from the demolitions ended up in the Moro gardens.
 Of all the old buildings, only the Casa de Correos and the Casa Cordero were left standing.
 Public land sales brought new owners onto the scene.
 The one who acquired the most land was Fernández Casariego (he bought four premises), followed by Juan Manuel Manzanedo (Marquis of Manzanedo), a situation that led to Puerta del Sol being jokingly called "Manzanedo's courtyard".
 The rest of the premises were distributed among different owners.
-The largest and most expensive premises was the one acquired by Lamberto Fontanella between Calle de Alcalá and Carrera de San Jerónimo, premises that would become the Hotel de París (and which currently has the sign "Tío Pepe").
+The largest and most expensive premises was the one acquired by Lamberto Fontanella between Calle de Alcalá and Carrera de San Jerónimo, premises that would become the Hotel de París (and which had the sign "Tío Pepe" on it for many years; the sign was recently moved to another building on the northwest side of the Puerta del Sol).
 On December 5, 1858, the first house was built between Calle Preciados and Calle del Carmen; the auction of premises ended on January 18, 1860.
 The demolitions left such a desolate aspect that the novelist Wenceslao Ayguals de Izco compared the new Puerta del Sol to "another bombed Sebastopol".